Parimatch1/SV-Guides-Revamped/Inspection Guidelines.md

 * The supervisor holds authority over the entire session.
 * The supervisor is allowed to interject at any point with corrections or advice.
 * The supervisor, any Chief of Staff+, or certain Community Management members can cancel the session with a valid reason.
 * The host, co-host(s), helper(s), and supervisor have permission to server ban any users raiding the inspection for the reason "inspection raider" and are not to log it on BC or in intel.
+However proof must be presented if asked by a Chief of Staff+ or intelligent agent.

 ### **Session Administration Requirements**
 * **Professionalism:** You must remain completely professional throughout the entire riot protocol.
 This will set a positive example for the attendees.